 A year of calculus-based physics: Physics 207-208 General Physics I & II (5 credits each) are recommended.
 Physics 201-202 General Physics I & II (5 credits each) are also accepted.
 The physics courses include a three-hour laboratory.

 Students in the College of Letters & Science (L&S) must fulfill either the Bachelor or Arts (B.A.) or Bachelor of Science (B.S.)
 L&S degree requirements.
 Students in the College of Agriculture and Life Sciences (CALS) or the College of Engineering can add chemistry as an additional major.
-These students do not need to satisfy the L&S specific requirements; rather they need to satisfy the requirements specific to their college.
+These students do not need to satisfy the L&S breadth requirements; rather they need to satisfy the breadth requirements specific to their college.
 View the CALS degree requirements or the College of Engineering degree requirements in the UW-Madison Undergraduate Catalog for more details.
 Information on the chemistry major can also be found on the Undergraduate Catalog Chemistry page.

 ACS Certified Bachelors Degree